 What to expect when your H1B visa petition is approved by USCIS?

 After your H1B petition is approved, you will get Approval Notice.
 This Approval notice is a form called I797.
 There’s three kinds of I-797.
 Here’s the Difference Between I-797A, I-797B, and I-797C.

 There is a limit on a number of visas available per fiscal year.

 - Advanced Degree Cap – 20,00 per year

 As per USCIS Fiscal starts on October 1 of each year and ends on September, 30 of next year.

-If you have completed Advanced degree from U.S. Universities, there is additional 20,000 H1B cap.
+If you have completed an Advanced degree from a U.S. Universities, there is an additional 20,000 H1B cap.
 In previous few years, H-1B cap was exhausted in the first week of H-1B filing.
 Links to H-1B Cap Count updates table.

 - FY Cap Count 2016